Tangible Remnants of the Inca Empire

-Since it was first proposed in the 1970s, the vision of a new, modern airport that would welcome international flights from as far afield as Europe and North America has tantalized many in the regional capital.
+Since it was first proposed in the 1980s, the vision of a new, modern airport that would welcome international flights from as far afield as Europe and North America has tantalized many in the regional capital.
 A new airport in the Sacred Valley would overcome the limitations presented by Cusco’s current airport and would make it possible for international tourists to visit the region without a necessary stop in Lima, the national capital.
-But while the material benefits of the new airport have been frequently touted, there has been little attempt to account for its social costs.

 Following several false starts, the project is now underway.

-The chosen location: an area of land in the plain outside Chinchero, an Andean market town of 10,000 that sustains an indigenous culture, amid fifteenth-century Inca ruins, including Inca ruler Topa Inca Yupanqui’s personal royal estate, and a sixteenth century colonial church.
-One part of the lands for the airport was bought from Chinchero’s three peasants’ communities (Yanacona, Ayllopongo and Rachchi Ayllo) by the regional government between 2012 and 2013 and transferred in 2013 to the Peruvian Ministry of Transportation and Communications—a deal in which established safeguards that would ensure informed decision-making by indigenous people were sidestepped.
-The revival of the project has fueled land speculation and the unregulated growth of hotels, businesses, and infrastructure.
-Before the first shovel hit the ground, the project had done much to disrupt the communal ownership of land that prevailed in the Andes for centuries.
-And along with the loss of communal land comes the inevitable fraying of the close connection between landscape and local identity that has long characterized life in Chinchero and other communities in the Sacred Valley.
+While the material benefits of a new airport have been frequently touted, there has been little attempt to account for its social costs.
+The chosen location for the airport is an area of land in the plain outside Chinchero, an Andean market town of 10,000 that sustains an indigenous culture, amid fifteenth-century Inca ruins, including Inca ruler Topa Inca Yupanqui’s personal royal estate and a sixteenth century colonial church.
+One part of the lands for the airport was bought from Chinchero’s three peasants’ communities (Yanacona, Ayllopongo and Rachchi Ayllo) by the regional government and transferred in 2013 to the Peruvian Ministry of Transportation and Communications in a deal that would ensure informed decision-making by indigenous people were sidestepped.
+The revival of the project has fueled land speculation and the unregulated growth of hotels, businesses, and infrastructure, disrupting the communal ownership of land that prevailed in the Andes for centuries and inevitably fraying of the close connection between landscape and local identity that has long characterized life in the Sacred Valley.

 By including the Sacred Valley on the 2020 World Monuments Watch, WMF adds its voice to the many concerns raised about the Chinchero airport, and about the just distribution of the rewards of tourism-based development around global heritage destinations.
 Through the Watch we intend to continue the search for inclusive and equitable solutions to the development of the Sacred Valley.